 Ace seemed mildly surprised by this.
 "Dawn's sister?
 Huh.
 Never knew she'd been head of this thing."

 "'Had been'?"
 Dawn clarified.
 "So… whenever you're from, she's not head of the Slayer Institution anymore?"

-Ace shot Dawn a wink, placing a finger against her own lips — a signal to keep quiet.
+Ace cringed, then glanced at Dawn and placed a finger against her own lips — a signal to keep quiet.
 As if the two of them had played these kinds of games a thousand times before.

 Then Ace turned back to Faith.
 "Look, I dunno what you're up to at the Slayer Institution at the moment," Ace told her, "but you're sending out some trans-temporal, telepathic signal, here, and it's destroying my friend.
 So if you could just show me where to place the Nitro-9, I'll get rid of the problem, leave you all alone, and ride back to nine years from now."

 "Signal," said Ace.
 "Across time.
 I know it's from here.
 You opened up some great big portal, a day and a half ago.
 Blondie set up a trace on my bike and I followed it through."

 "'That portal', as you call it, is killing my friend," said Ace.
 "Shaun's about to go spare.
 I'm

 about to go spare.
 So, if you don't mind, I'd like to get on with destroying whatever's making my friend regain her memory, give the Professor a good kick in the backside for causing her to lose her memories in the first place, then get back to my normal time before Blondie sets off on another one of her little 'schemes'."